Mastercard Enablement Programme

 Mastercard Enablement Programme 2022

-The 2022 fellows of the Talents Footprints – Mastercard Enablement Programme were selected by a jury comprised of actor Zazie Beetz ("Joker"), Jeanette Liendo (Senior Vice President Marketing and Communications at Mastercard Europe) and producer Jonas Weydemann ("System Crasher").
+The 2022 fellows were selected by a jury consisting of actor Zazie Beetz ("Joker"), Jeanette Liendo (Senior Vice President Marketing and Communications at Mastercard Europe) and producer Jonas Weydemann ("System Crasher").
 The three fellows were announced on February 13 during the “Dine & Shine Goes Global” event.
-Their pragmatic proposals for change come in the form of three different approaches to sustainability in work on film sets and beyond, and are united by a commitment to create positive change and lasting impact in their local communities.

 Ammar Aziz